 There are also Iliads and Odysseys of human interest in this volume.
 Some tremendously intriguing Americans of all stripes have poured time and treasure into helping their fellow man.
 You’ll meet lots of them here.

 Absent the passion and resources that our fellow countrymen devote to philanthropy, it’s not only our nation that would be less thriving.
 Our individual days would be flatter, darker, uglier, more dangerous, and less happy.
-You’ll find vivid evidence of that in machine-gun presentations throughout this volume.
-Let’s get a taste by meeting a few of the hundreds of philanthropists who live in the middle of this book.
+You’ll find vivid evidence of that in machine-gun presentations throughout this book.
+Let’s get a taste by meeting a few of the hundreds of philanthropists who populate the almanac.